General-purpose technology: Expanded list of 26 technologies

 Steam engine increased labor productivity annually by 0.34%; IT by 0.6% (1995–2005); robotics by 0.36% (1993–2007).

-GPT in military and defense-related procurement
+Military and defense-related procurement

-In his book, Is War Necessary for Economic Growth?: Military Procurement and Technology Development, Vernon W. Ruttan, Regents Professor Emeritus in the Department of Applied Economics at the University of Minnesota, examines the impact of military and defense-related procurement on U.S. technology development.
+In his book, Is War Necessary for Economic Growth?: Military Procurement and Technology Development, Vernon W. Ruttan examined the impact of military and defense-related procurement on U.S. technology development.
 Ruttan identifies the development of six general-purpose technologies: